sandyleo26/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to start simple and progressively use more powerful networks.
+The overall strategy for deriving a model architecture was to start simple and progressively add more layers as well as collecting more data.

-Firstly, as David did in video lecture, just flatten the entire image, a fully connected layer and then output a single value.
-This is just to make sure environment is setup correctly and get some ideas of the potential difficult part.

-**The result**: loss is hugh, and car is hardly moving, constantly steering wheels.
-But at least we make the first step toward the goal.

-Secondly, I replaced the model with a LeNet like network and increase training data by driving more laps.
-Besides, I also normalize the image in preprocessing stage.

-**The result**: both model size and loss decreas due to subsampling in the convolutional stage and car is steering smoothly, although will wander off in the first turn.
-I notice that there's still room for improving loss but increasing number of epochs can't guarantee that becasue the loss can suddenly increase dramatically, which usually leads to even worse model.
-This is a sign of underfitting.

-Thirdly, main changes in this round:
-* flipping images and using left and right camera views, resulting 6x data
-* use the core nvidia pipeline
-* use Udacity provided data set
-*

-To combat the overfitting, I modified the model so that ...
+To combat underfitting, I add more convolutional layers; for overfitting, I collect more data.

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+When a model is changed, and if loss is reduced, I will test it using the simulator and see how well the car was driving around **track one**.
+Often there were a few spots where the vehicle fell off the track (i.e. left turn near bridge and the first right turn).
+And if improvement is observed in those spots after model is changed, further fine tuning will be based on new model.
+To improve the driving behavior in these cases, I use more powerful networks as well as augumenting data by flipping images.
+Also recording recovery driving is helpful.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.